wjdz99/aom/README.md

 ~~~
     $ cmake path/to/aom -G "Unix Makefiles"
-    # 28 is used because there are 28 test files as of this writing.
+    # 29 is used because there are 29 test files as of this writing.
-    $ make -j28 testdata
+    $ make -j29 testdata
 ~~~

 The above make command will only download and verify the test data.

+### Adding a new test data file

+First, add the new test data file to the `aom-test-data` bucket of the `aomedia-testing` project on Google Cloud Platform.
+You may need to ask someone with the necessary access permissions to do this for you.

+Once the new test data file has been added to `aom-test-data`, create a CL to add the name of the new test data file to test/test_data_util.cmake and add the SHA1 checksum of the new test data file to test/test-data.sha1.
+(The SHA1 checksum of a file can be calculated by running the `sha1sum` command on the file.)

 ### Additional test data